finix-payments/finix-flex-docs-generator/sections/settlements/fetch_fees_by_id/response.md

 {{fetch_fees_by_id_scenario_response}}
 ```

 This call allows you to view fees for a `Settlement` by the `Fee` ID.
-The prefix FE precedes the `Fee` ID.

 #### HTTP Request